 Scenery Pavilion

-The pavilion is characterized by its duality, which emphasizes the relationship between landscape and architecture, past and present, spectators and users of the stairs.
-The duality is manifested through materials and the effect of the illusion, which creates a different perception of space and entrance.
+The pavilion is characterized by its duality, which emphasizes the relationship between the users, landscape and architecture.
 As you move around the pavilion, the shape and materials change your scenery and perspective of the space.
 The red side stands out, while the reflective side disappears into the landscape.

 LOCATIONGl.
 Holte, Denmark